Vaccination in an ageing world: Listening to older people

 Time: 12.00pm (light lunch) for 12.30pm to 2.00pm

-Location: International Museum of the Red Cross and Red Crescent, Avenue de la Paix 17, 1202 Genève
+Location: The Room Henry Dunant, International Museum of the Red Cross and Red Crescent, Avenue de la Paix 17, 1202 Genève

 You are invited to attend the launch of new research by ILC-UK (International Longevity Centre – UK), the specialist think tank on the impact of longevity on society.